Runaway Train (film): Development

 In 1982 the Nippon Herald company, which owned Kurosawa's script, asked Francis Ford Coppola to recommend a director.
 Coppola and his producer, Tom Luddy, suggested Andrei Konchalovsky.
 The director succeeded in raising finance from Cannon Films.

 "The design is still Kurosawa's", said Andrei Konchalovsky.
 "The concentration of energy and passion, the existential point of view, and the image of the train as something – perhaps civilization – out of control....
 Manny, the character played by Voight, feels, 'Win or lose, what's the difference?'
 That's not very familiar to the Western mind.
 We tend to love winners, and we don't like losers."

 Konchalovsky knew Jon Voight, who had helped get the director his visa to work in the US in 1979 (Voight wanted Konchalovsky to direct Rhinestone Heights which was ultimately never made.)

-Karen Allen was announced for the female lead.
+Karen Allen was announced as the female lead.
 The part ended up being played by Rebecca De Mornay, who said "It's my first real action-oriented picture.
 There are scenes where I'm walking across the top of a train – things like that.
 I really wanted to do something that called for a lot of physical acting, where I'm acting not as much with words as with my body."

+Danny Trejo was cast after he arrived on set in his role as a drug abuse counselor for a young person working with the crew who was troubled by the rampant cocaine abuse on set.
+Screenwriter-consultant Edward Bunker remembered Trejo from when they'd both been imprisoned at San Quentin State Prison, and helped Trejo get hired in a small on-screen role in addition to working as a boxing trainer for Roberts.

 The Alaska Railroad decided that their name and logo would not be shown.
 Several scenes referred to the railroad as "A&E Northern."
 The filming took place near Portage Glacier, Whittier, and Grandview.